Piramal group gets RBI nod for DHFL acquisition | Business

 In November 2019, the Reserve Bank referred Dewan Housing Finance Ltd (DHFL), the third-largest pure-play mortgage lender, to the National Company Law Tribunal (NCLT) for insolvency proceedings.

+The financial creditors have claimed outstanding worth Rs 87,031 crore from DHFL.

-DHFL shares traded 4.94 per cent higher at Rs 18.05 apiece while Piramal Enterprises was up by 0.82 per cent at Rs 1,902.70 in the pre-close session on BSE.
+DHFL shares closed at 4.94 per cent higher at Rs 18.05 apiece while Piramal Enterprises was up by 0.52 per cent at Rs 1,896.90 in the pre-close session on BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)